-Interpreter lookup on L&I webpage is separate from the online scheduling system managed by interpretingWorks.
-Under the new system, the Lookup Service only shows a list of interpreters who are available to provide on demand and in-person spoken language interpretation for urgent and emergent needs.
+Interpreter lookup on L&I is separate from the online scheduling system managed by interpretingWorks.
+Under the new system, the Lookup Service only shows a list of interpreters who are available to provide in-person spoken language interpretation for urgent and emergent needs.
 For example, it will show those interpreters who are available to a hospital, to provide interpretation during an ER visit.
 Providers need to call and determine if the interpreter is available and if they can get to their location in a timely fashion.

-This is an important distinction because all non-emergent, in-person appointments must be set up through the new online appointment scheduling system managed by interpretingWorks (except for on demand appointments).
+This is an important distinction because all non-emergent, in-person appointments must be set up through the new online appointment scheduling system managed by interpretingWorks.

-If in-person, spoken language interpretation is not required, telephonic interpretation for appointments can be scheduled through CTS Language Link by calling 1-877-626-0678.
+If in-person, spoken language interpretation is not required, telephonic interpretation for appointments can be scheduled through Language Link by calling 1-877-626-0678.